 California’s statute of limitations

 As noted above, the statute of limitations in a California injury case is two years.
 A plaintiff who fails to bring a claim before this window could miss out on their chance for financial compensation.
 This would be the case even if their claim was otherwise strong.
 This statute is shorter when it comes to filing a lawsuit against a government entity.
-A Los Angeles slip and fall lawyer could guide you through this process.
+A Los Angeles slip and fall attorney can help guide you through this process.

 If a plaintiff files a lawsuit after the statute of limitations, they should expect the defendant to seek an immediate dismissal.
 Unless an exception applies, the court may have little choice but to dismiss the claim with prejudice.